Are you an Indian stranded abroad: Here are the websites to register on to come home

 New Delhi, May 06: As Indians stranded abroad are set to return home, the various embassies have put out information on how the registrations should take place.

-Those who are stuck abroad and want to return home, should register on the websites provided by their respective embassies.
+Those who are stuck abroad and want to return home should register on the websites provided by their respective embassies.

 Over 3 lakh Indians have registered in Gulf countries for being evacuated by the Indian government.
 India is launching its biggest evacuation mission called the Vande Bharat Mission to bring back Indians stranded in the Gulf and other countries.